Dan Clifford (theatre entrepreneur)

-Early life
+Early life and education

 Clifford was born in Adelaide in 1887, to a large family in the western suburbs.
-One of his sisters was Ellen, who married John Walkley, who had attended Rostrevor College.
+He was the eldest of eight children, and one of his sisters was Ellen, who married John Walkley, who had attended Rostrevor College.

 He attended St Joseph's School in Russell Street (in 1934 becoming inaugural vice-president of the Old Scholar's Association), and Sturt Street School, both in the south-western corner of Adelaide city centre.

 After starting his working life in 1902 as a newsboy, selling papers outside the Supreme Court, he became a newsagent, selling stationery.
 He opened a second kiosk at Outer Harbor, and also became a bookie for horse-racing.

 Cinemas

 Clifford went into the cinema industry with capital of £800, in 1916 or 1917, when he bought the Torrensville Star.
 He then enlarged and converted Hindmarsh's town hall to create the Hindmarsh Star Theatre, going on to do the same with Thebarton (later Thebarton Theatre) and Woodville council town halls.
 Initially just called Star, Clifford renamed his company Star Pictures Ltd. in 1922, and the following year again, to D. Clifford Theatres Ltd. His major competitor, Ozone Theatres, had been established in 1911.

+He also built the Norwood Star (now the Odeon Theatre), the first of his single-tier theatres, which was officially opened by mayor or Norwood William Essery (Jnr) in May 1923.
+The Norwood Star was designed by Sydney architects Kaberry and Chard in association with local architect Chris A. Smith.